samarthnayak04/ZenHrv/README.md

 ## 🤝 Contribution

-We welcome contributions to improve **ZenHRV**!
-Follow these steps:

 1. Fork the project.
 2. Create a feature branch (`git checkout -b feature/your-feature-name`).
 3. Commit changes (`git commit -m "Add your feature"`).